 Consumer Financial Protection Bureau

-Looking to open a new savings account or take out a loan?
-Check out all their resources to be sure you’re getting treated fairly.
+Check out all the CFPB’s resources to be sure you’re getting treated fairly.

 State Advocate Offices

 Each state has a department that works to protect consumer rights.
-In Massachusetts, it’s the Office of the Attorney General.
-For New Hampshire, it’s the Office of Consumer Advocates.
-If you think you’ve been the victim of a fraud, reach out and report it.
+State advocate offices are government agencies tasked with protecting the interests of consumers in regulated industries.
+These offices serve as an independent voice for consumers, advocating for fair and reasonable rates, safe and reliable services, and adequate consumer protections.
+If you think you’ve been the victim of fraud, reach out and report it.
 These offices may be able to help catch the culprit and possibly recoup some of your losses.

 National Association of Consumer Advocates